|

 is typically combined with a few weeks of external radiation and/or a temporary hormone blocking medicine to actually give

+cure rates similar to those seen in patients seen with early stages of cancer.
 The seed implant delivers a high dose of radiation to the prostate, where most or all of the cancer cells reside.
 It gives minimal radiation

 to the surrounding areas.
 The hormone therapy and IGRT (external radiation) not only treat the cancer in the prostate, they also attack cancer cells that may have spread

+outside the prostate.
 IGRT (or intensity modulated radiation therapy) delivered from a high-energy linear accelerator can help treat just outside

 the prostate, where the prostate cancer cells may reside.
 IGRT is the latest and most advanced system for the delivery of